debbhiesoy/cypress-io/README.md

 Cypress will only take few seconds to reload and exclude runtime and build time to any changes on the tests
 ![Cypress Fail](img/fail_1.png)

-# Create a test to input in 2 textboxes
+# Create a test which input in 2 textboxes
 1) Navigate to ```second_test.spec.js``` locates in cypress/inteegration folder
-2)
+2) Explanation per tests are documented on the code
+3) Once ready to validate the tests in cypress.
+Just run  command ```npx cypress open```

 # References
 * [Cypress](https://www.cypress.io/)